Supporting Doctoral Study for Underrepresented Students in African American Literature, Language, Culture, and Black Digital and Public Scholarship.

 - Applicants must have a strong, demonstrated interest in pursuing African American literary, cultural and/or rhetorical studies and a dual-title degree with African American studies.

 - Applicants must be at least 18 years of age.

 - a 1-2 page letter of application stating your academic/career goals and research interests;

 - an unofficial transcript;

 - and one letter of recommendation submitted by a faculty member.

 Note: once you submit your application an email will be sent directly to your letter writer requesting the recommendation be uploaded directly to the system.
 Please let your letter writer know in advance so they have their letter ready to submit when they receive the email request.

-For questions about the program or application, please email program coordinator, Sabrina Evans, at firstname.lastname@example.org.
+For questions about the program or application, please email program coordinator, Yolanda Mackey, at firstname.lastname@example.org.

 This publication is available in alternative media on request.
 Penn State encourages qualified persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please consult Tacee Sechler at email@example.com or 814-863-2179 in advance of your participation or visit.
 Penn State is an equal opportunity, affirmative action employer, and is committed to providing employment opportunities to all qualified applicants without regard to race, color, religion, age, sex, sexual orientation, gender identity, national origin, disability or protected veteran status.
 U. Ed.
 LBS 20-045